 At the disciplinary meeting, make sure that:

-- the employee concerned knows the details of the allegation
+- your personal assistant knows the details of the allegation

-- he or she has the opportunity to put across his or her side of the matter
+- they have the opportunity to put across their side of the matter

 - any disciplinary measure is appropriate to the circumstances.

-If a warning is given, it should tell the employee:
+If a warning is given, it should tell your personal assistant:

 - the level of improvement required